Two Twin Cities metro men face federal arson charges for late May blaze at Wells Fargo branch

 Both Marc Bell Gonzales, 29, of Wayzata, and Alexander Steven Heil, 24, of Monticello, were charged Friday in a pair of two-page felony information documents, a federal charging mechanism that often signals imminent guilty pleas.

-According to charges, the two men gathered with others in south Minneapolis on May 28 and tried to set a fire at the Wells Fargo Bank building at 3030 Nicollet Ave.
-S.
+According to charges, the two men gathered with others in south Minneapolis on May 28 and tried to set a fire at the Wells Fargo Bank building at 3030 S. Nicollet Av.

 The charging documents offer few details other than to note that Gonzales “knowingly and willfully conspired and agreed” with Heil, identified as A.H., to commit arson.
 And Gonzales allegedly “poured gasoline onto the bank property for the purpose of accelerating the fire,” the charging document says.